 CHM 104.
-INTRODUCTION TO INORGANIC CHEMISTRY (3.3.4)
+INTRODUCTION TO INORGANIC CHEMISTRY (3:3:4)

 PREREQUISITE: MTH 092 or equivalent math placement score.

-The is a survey course of general chemistry for students who do not intend to major in science or engineering and may not be substituted for intend to major in science or engineering and may not be substituted for CHM 111.
+The is a survey course of general chemistry for students who do not intend to major in science or engineering and may not be substituted for CHM 111.
 Lecture will emphasize the facts, principles, and theories of general chemistry, including math operations, matter and energy, atomic structure, symbols and formulas, nomenclature, the periodic table, bonding concepts, equations, reactions, stoichiometry, gas laws, phases of matter, solutions, pH, and equilibrium reactions.
 Laboratory is required.

 CHM 105.
-INTRODUCTION TO ORGANIC CHEMISTRY
+INTRODUCTION TO ORGANIC CHEMISTRY (3·3·4)